LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 while the content is JSON, the extension of the file remains txt.
 The conent should follow the format:

 {
+  "name": "Assasin",
   "kind": "Creature",
-  "groupName": "Fey",
+  "groupName": "Human",
-  "description": "Rogue fairy",
+  "description": "Assasin",
-  "name": "Trix",
-  "tags": "Tiny, Fairy"
+  "tags": "Human,Rogue,Assasin",
+  "author": "Lord Ashes",
+  "version": "1.0",
+  "comment": "Maximo source",
+  "size": 1.0,
+  "assetBase": "Default",
+  "locations":
+  {
+    "head": "0.0,0.7,0.0",
+    "hit": "0.0,0.5,0.0",
+    "spell": "0.0,0.5,0.0",
+    "torch": "0.0,0.5,0.0"
+  },
+  "meshAdjustments":
+  {
+    "size": "1.0,1.0,1.0",
+    "rotationOffset": "0.0,0.0,0.0",
+    "positionOffset": "0.0,0.0,0.0"
   }
+}

+Where "name" is the name of the asset.
+See Note 2 below.
 Where "kind" is always "Creature" at this point.
 This will be used in the future for things like Props and Tiles.
 Where "groupName" is the name of the group in the library that contains the asset.
 See Note 1 below.
 Where "description" is a description of the asset.
 Not currently used.
 To be used in the future.
-Where "name" is the name of the asset.
-See Note 2 below.
 Where "tags" is a list of tags associated with the asset.
 Not currently used.
 To be used in the future.

+Where "author", "version", and "comment" are user strings ignored by EAR.
+Where "size" determine the GM Tools Size of the asset (e.g. 0.5, 1, 2, 4). *For future use.
+Where "assetBase" determines the "recommended" base setting for the asset (None, Default or a base file). *For future use.
+Where "locations" defines the offset for various points on the asset. *For future use.
+Where "meshAdjustments" defines the mesh size adjustments and mesh offsets.

 Note 1: Depending on the Extra Asset Registration plugin group settings (see above) the groupName may be ignored
         when determining the folder in which the asset will be placed in the library.
 In such case, as noted above,